Pool Party!: Yo Gabba Gabba! version

 On August 31, 2010, the re-recording of "Pool Party!" was officially released on the Yo Gabba Gabba! soundtrack album Music is...Awesome!
 Volume 2, also appearing on a later Australian compilation entitled The Best of Yo Gabba Gabba! in November 2012.
 A live performance of "Pool Party!", filmed as part of a Yo Gabba Gabba! live tour at Los Angeles's Nokia Theater, was included on the DVD Yo Gabba Gabba!
-Live!: There's a Party in My City!, released on March 13, 2012, and also performed at the Nickelodeon Mega Music Fest at New Yorks Brooklyn Academy of Music.
+Live!: There's a Party in My City!, released on March 13, 2012.